ElierHP/questlog/README.md

-# Task Notes
+# Quest Log

-Task tracking application built with React, Redux, Typescript, Testing.
+Task tracking application with a game-like theme built with React, Redux, Typescript, Testing.
 Work in progress.